wsleepybear/lncLSTA_loc/README.md

-# LncLSTA
+## LncLSTA
 This project is a PyTorch Lightning implementation of a machine learning model for RNA sequence analysis.
-It uses a Long Short Transformer model to analyze RNA sequences and predict their properties.
+It uses a Long Short Transformer model to analyze RNA sequences and predict their subcellular localization.

 ### Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.